-TPS is a temporary protection that allows people from a designated country to remain in the United States while conditions in their home country make safe return impossible.
+TPS allows people from a designated country to remain in the United States while conditions in their home country make safe return impossible.
 The Secretary of Homeland Security can designate a country for TPS if the country is experiencing ongoing armed conflict, natural disaster, or other extraordinary and temporary conditions.
-TPS allows its beneficiaries to stay in the United States during the designation period and to legally work.
-It is a life-saving protection, especially for those who are ineligible for or who have been denied asylum.
+TPS allows its beneficiaries to stay in the United States during the designation period and to receive work permits.
+It is a life-saving protection, including for those who are ineligible for or who have been denied asylum but would be in danger if returned to their home country.